Zettlr/zettlr-docs/docs/en/first-time-users/exporting-files.md

 Another special format Zettlr supports is TextBundle and TextPack.
 [TextBundle](https://textbundle.org/) is a custom format to share Markdown files.
 It creates a folder that contains both your Markdown file as well as any images that you reference within the Markdown file.
 You can use this format to create standalone folders that contain everything someone else needs to view your file.

 TextPack is the same as TextBundle, but in a ZIP-container, so that it is easier to share via, e.g., Email.

+## Conclusion

+That's all there is to know to the basic workflow with Zettlr.
+In these pages, we have shown you how you can create files and folders, import your existing documents, write Markdown, and export the results into a variety of formats.
+Next, we recommend you take a look at the introduction to the main interface elements, the [file manager](../file-manager/index.md), the [split view](../split-view/index.md), and the [sidebar](../sidebar/index.md).
+[The editor](../editor/index.md) is covered in its own section, since it is the most powerful component of the app.

+Godspeed!